 Consequently, the “Marketing Mix Modeling” (MMM) field of data analytics has become indispensable in helping these managers to adopt the modern paradigm of “data-driven decision making”.
 MMM aids informed and thus wiser decisions, making possible the optimal spend of often considerable marketing budgets.

 However, MMM services remain expensive and only afforded by big advertisers with large marketing budgets.
-As a result, despite the ever-growing business opportunity, MMM nonetheless struggles to become a real industry; capable of scaling to reach a wider range of clients.
+As a result, despite the ever-growing business opportunity, Marketing Mix Modeling nonetheless struggles to become a real industry; capable of scaling to reach a wider range of clients.

 A MISSED BUSINESS OPPORTUNITY

-Of course, every MMM practitioner aims to get the best value for their company.
+Of course, every Marketing Mix Modeling practitioner aims to get the best value for their company.
 He or she would not then be doing their job properly if they did not consider using open source solutions such as R, after all, it is “free”, right?
 Some would say; “Wrong!”

 The truth is this: Such “freeware” solutions are a bit like an iceberg; their true cost is largely hidden.
 Furthermore, the missed business opportunities may be colossal.